microsoft/FluidExamples/cra-demo/README.md

 const client = new TinyliciousClient();
 ```

-Before the client can create any containers, we need a `containerSchema` that will define, by name, the data objects needed in this application.
+Before the client can create any containers, it needs a `containerSchema` that will define, by name, the data objects used in this application.

 ```js
 const containerSchema = {